 - Additional conditions deemed of importance to the public works agency, such as exceptional efforts to maintain quality control and, if value engineering is used, construction innovations as evidenced by time and/or money‐saving techniques developed and/or successfully utilized.

 Nominations of projects can be made by the managing public agency or APWA chapters.
-Submissions are limited to 20 pages, exclusive of nomination form.
-Please address each of the following areas in your nomination, adhering to the sequence addressed in the criteria above.
+Submissions are limited to 20 pages.
+Please address each of the following areas in your nomination, adhering to the sequence above.
 No letters of recommendation please.
 Simultaneous nomination of the same project in both Public Works Project of the year and SC/RC Project of the Year or in two categories is not permitted.

 March 4, 2024, 11:59 p.m.
 Eastern time; electronic submittals only.